-2.6 Role of Shallow Processing in Agreement Attraction
+2.6 Role of shallow processing in agreement attraction

-Recent studies in psycholinguistics presented a great deal of evidence that interpretations formed by the participants do not always reflect the linguistic input that they were provided (Erickson & Mattson, 1981; Barton & Sanford, 1993; Sturt et al., 2004; Ferreira, 2003; Christianson, 2016; Christianson et al., 2001).
-One study conducted by Christianson et al. (2001) showed that after readings sentences like (27), participants gave a surprisingly high number of 'yes' responses to both questions presented in (28a) and (28b).
+Recent studies in psycholinguistics presented a great deal of evidence that interpretations formed by the participants do not always reflect the linguistic input that they were provided (Erickson & Mattson, 1981; Barton & Sanford, 1993; Ferreira, 2003; Christianson, 2016).
+One study conducted by Christianson, Hollingworth, Halliwell, and Ferreira (2001 showed that after readings sentences like (30), participants gave a surprisingly high number of yes responses to both questions presented in (31a) and (31b).

-- (27) While Anna dressed the baby that was cute and cuddly played in the crib.
+- (30) While Anna dressed the baby that was cute and cuddly played in the crib.

-- (28) a.
+- (31) a.
 Did Anna dress the baby?

 - b.
 Did the baby play in the crib?

-If the sentence were processed fully, we would expect 'yes' responses only after the question in (28b) and only 'no' responses after the question in (28a).
+If the sentence were processed fully, we would expect yes responses only after the question in (31b) and only no responses after the question in (31a).
 Their findings support the idea that participants may sometimes analyze the sentence partially.
-These findings also support the "Good Enough" approach to processing: participants do not form perfect representations of the sentence; instead, they construct a representation that is good enough for the task at hand (Christianson et al., 2001).
+These findings also support the Good Enough approach to processing: participants do not form perfect representations of the sentence; instead, they construct a representation that is good enough for the task at hand (Christianson et al., 2001).

-In this thesis, what we refer to with shallow processing is close to the assumption of the "Good Enough" approach.
+In this thesis, what we refer to with shallow processing is close to the assumption of the Good Enough approach.
 We argue that participants, instead of processing the sentence in detail, may sometimes use other heuristics to complete the task in the experiment.
-Heuristics in decision-making has been studied previously (Kahneman et al., 1982; Gigerenzer & Selten, 2001).
-Some heuristics may include word order information (Townsend & Bever, 2001), animacy of nouns (Lamers, 2007), or plausibility of a sentence (Van Herten et al., 2006).
+Heuristics in decision-making has been studied previously (Kahneman, Slovic, Slovic, & Tversky, 1982;

+Gigerenzer & Selten, 2022).
+Some heuristics may include word order information (Townsend & Bever, 2001), animacy of nouns (Lamers, 2007), or plausibility of a sentence (Van Herten, Chwilla, & Kolk, 2006).

 Another possibility is that participants may use form-related heuristics.
-Previous research has found and replicated the effects of phonological similarities in working memory and reading tasks (Copeland & Radvansky, 2001) and single-word production studies (Baayen et al., 1997; Schreuder & Baayen, 1997; Rastle & Davis, 2008).
+Previous research has found and replicated the effects of phonological similarities in working memory and reading tasks (Copeland & Radvansky, 2001) and single-word production studies (Baayen, Dijkstra, & Schreuder, 1997; Schreuder & Baayen, 1997; Rastle & Davis, 2008).
 The idea that phonological similarities affect the sentence processing is also tested in the agreement attraction literature.
-For example, Bock & Eberhard (1993) tested whether singular attractors with an plural-like ending in English (pseudoplurals) might induce agreement attraction effects like overtly-plural marked attractors.
-They conducted a production study with a sentence-completion task and used experimental conditions as in (29).
+For example, Bock and Eberhard (1993) tested whether singular attractors with an plural-like ending in English (pseudoplurals) might induce agreement attraction effects like overtly-plural marked attractors.
+They conducted a production study with a sentence-completion task and used experimental conditions as in (32).

-- (29) a.
-PSEUDOPLURAL ATTRACTOR
+(32) a.
+Pseudoplural Attractor

 The player on the course ...

-- b.
-SINGULAR ATTRACTOR
+b.
+Singular Attractor

-The player on the court . . .
+The player on the court ...

-- c.
-PLURAL ATTRACTOR
+c.
+Plural Attractor

-The player on the courts
+The player on the courts ...